 Find Cheap Auto Insurance Quotes in Your Area

-The State of Texas requires that all drivers pay for any damages or medical injuries they cause in an accident here.
+In the State of Texas, all drivers must pay for any damages or medical injuries they cause in an accident.
 The most common way to show that financial responsibility in Texas is with auto insurance, where drivers pay a small premium in exchange for a greater amount of liability protection.
-There are other alternatives where Texans can get a certificate of insurance to fulfill the legal requirement, including depositing cash with the state, or creating a surety bond.
+There are other alternatives where Texans can get a certificate of insurance to fulfill the legal requirement, including depositing cash with the state or creating a surety bond.

-Texans have to present a valid driver’s license and some proof of their financial responsibility when approached by a police officer or when in an accident.
-Even though TexasSure was implemented to make insurance, VINs, and license plates accessible on the go, it's still best to keep your proof on hand.
-All auto insurance providers licensed in Texas are obligated to mail insured drivers their insurance card, and include a copy of the Consumer Bill of Rights for auto insurance.
+Texans must present a valid driver’s license and some proof of their financial responsibility when approached by a police officer or when in an accident.
+Even though TexasSure was implemented to make insurance, VINs and license plates accessible on the go, it's still best to keep your proof on hand.
+All auto insurance providers licensed in Texas are obligated to mail insured drivers their insurance card and include a copy of the Consumer Bill of Rights for auto insurance.

 Texas Required Auto Insurance Coverage